 This is such an amazing activity that has a wide range of benefits.
 The latest research shows that infant massage helps with the parent-baby bond development.
 Just like adults, it also helps them get more relaxed and sleep better.
 Massaging stimulates the development of their main systems.
 Those include the nervous system, circulatory system, respiratory system, elimination system and immune system.
 It also helps with pain relief.
 Here is a video that lists the Benefits of Infant Massage: https://www.youtube.com/watch?t=104&v=RkIalx53qVM

 When my son was born I completed a massage class to learn how to massage him properly.
 But, with YouTube, you can find plenty of resources with tips on how to do this.
 You don’t need to attend a class.
 It’s not that hard.

 7. Lay him on his back

 So I wrote a lot about tummy time before, but playing with your baby while they are on their back is also important.
 Newborns have no concept of what their arms and legs are.
-By laying him down on his back he will have the opportunity to explore his hands and feet.
+By laying them down on their back they will have the opportunity to explore their hands and feet.
 This helps with eye hand and eye foot coordination.
-You can encourage his interest by playing games with his arms and feet.
+You can encourage their interest by playing games with their arms and feet.

 - playing ‘this little piggy’ and counting his toes.